Abdullahsab3/lightspeed/README.md

 # TODO (MVP)
-- Add support for reading operations
+- Add support for reading operations -> In progress
-- Add support for filtering operations
+- Add support for filtering operations -> In progress
 - Add support for kafka events
 - Add support for foreign keys, primary keys, unique keys -> In progress
 - Add support for IaC (Kubernetes & Docker)